 Note: Specific-location information (bench, cabinet, FLSC, refrigerator, etc) is added later.
+See Adding Additional Details for more information.

 Chemicals Not Found in Database

 If the database does not have the chemical you are searching for, the dropdown will show "None of the above."